cooklang/cooklang-org/content/app/faq.md

 {{< detail-tag
     "How do I create a new recipe?"
-    "A recipe is just a text file using the CookLang markup language and the .cook file extension.
+    "A recipe is just a text file using the Cooklang markup language and the .cook file extension.
 To create a new recipe, just open a text editor and write out the steps!
-For details on how to use the CookLang markup language, see the [CookLang github specification page](/docs/spec/)."
+For details on how to use the Cooklang markup language, see the [Cooklang github specification page](/docs/spec/)."
 >}}

 {{< detail-tag